 Startled, Alex found a third thug staring at her from the outside ramp, holding a bulky box in his hands.
 Alex vaulted from the container as he dropped his haul and pulled a pistol from his jacket.

-With stealth no longer viable, Alex raced into the back of the warehouse.
-She maneuvered the hallway and found the remaining two guards just outside the office door.
+With her stealth mission blown, Alex raced through the warehouse.
+She maneuvered the hallway to the back and found the remaining two guards just outside the office door.
 Quickly closing the distance between them, Alex reached to the black rubber grip over her shoulder and popped the lid.
 The look on her face scared both men.

-He didn’t recognize it from his maps but he’d have to investigate it on the drive home.
-His tablet finished ripping the terminal’s drives.
-He swiped the log away and executed the wipe with a smack of his thumb.
+He didn’t recognize the location from his maps, but he’d have to investigate it on the trip home.
+His tablet finished ripping the terminal’s drive.
+He swiped the log away and executed the overload to kill the machine with a smack of his thumb.